uniformdev/sitecore-jss-nextjs-starterkit/readme.md

 On top of that, Uniform unlocks **origin-less** tracking and personalization where marketing users assign personalization in Sitecore the usual way but **execution** part is deferred to the edge (depending on the CDN of choice) or client-side without paying the cost of going back to the origin content delivery server - unlocking the benefits of performance and scale of Content Delivery Networks with personalized experiences.

+## Sitecore version compatibility

+This starter kit is expected to work with any Sitecore 9.x version backend.

+## Next.js role

+This starter kit is using [Next.js 9.3](https://nextjs.org/), a battleground tested React Framework, which is also capable of doing static site export, essentially acting as a static site generator.

+There are multiple reasons why we are using Next.js in this context:

+1. Leveraging outstanding server-side rendering option that Next.js provides out of the box.
+This is critical to retain Sitecore Experience Editor and Preview functionality.
+1. Leveraging utilities such as routing, the plugin system and many other enhancements that improve Developer Experience and help with building fast sites.

 ## Repo structure

 - `/sitecore` - the required configuration files and content items for the demo site (Unicorn items and the package).